department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 ### What should I do while I wait?

 You don’t need to do anything unless we send you a letter asking for more information.
 If we schedule any exams for you, be sure not to miss them.
 You can check the status of your claim online.
-The time frame you see there may vary based on how complex your claim is.
+The timeline you see there may vary based on how complex your claim is.

 <a class="usa-button-primary" href="/claim-or-appeal-status">Track the Status of Your Claim</a>